michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 Gateway instance that is used by multiple web apps.
 The web app address is contoso.azurewebsites.net.
 All traffic must be secured with SSL.
 The Azure Application Gateway instance is used by multiple web apps.
 You need to configure the Azure Application Gateway for the web app.
-* In the Azure Application Gateway's HTTP setting, enable the Use for App service setting.
+* <b>In the Azure Application Gateway's HTTP setting, enable the Use for App service setting. </b>
-* In the Azure Application Gateway's HTTP setting, set the value of the Override backend path option to contoso22.azurewebsites.net.
+* <b>In the Azure Application Gateway's HTTP setting, set the value of the Override backend path option to contoso22.azurewebsites.net.</b>

 95. You are developing a web application that runs as an Azure Web App.
 The web application stores data in Azure SQL Database and stores files in an Azure
 Storage account.
 The web application makes HTTP requests to external services as part of normal operations.